Little Valley Trail and Instructional Trail System

 Looking north as we approach a rock

-outcrop from the uphill end of the trail.
-Photos and review by Bruce
+outcrop from the uphill end of the main Little Valley trail.
+Photos and

 short distance from the Potato Hill Trailhead on Traverse Ridge Road, it's

-the tunnel, the trail will descend only about 60 vertical feet, then
+the tunnel, the Little Valley Trail will descend only about 60 vertical feet, then

 regain 80 vertical to reach the high spot as it rejoins Ann's further